Snottsta and Vreta stones: U 329

-Transcription into Old Norse

-Inga let ræisa stæina þasi æftiʀ Ragnfast, bonda sinn.
-Hann vaʀ broðiʀ Gyriðaʀ ok Æstriðaʀ.

-Translation in English

-Inga had these stones raised in memory of Ragnfastr, her husbandman.
-He was Gyríðr's and Ástríðr's brother.

 U 330

 This rune stone is raised at the foot of a hill in the centre of a field.
 It tells that Inga had it made together with a bridge and other stones (U 329 and possibly others that have disappeared) in honour of her husband Ragnfastr.
 It adds Assurr/Özurr, who was Ragnfastr's housecarl (a professional warrior), and it is probably to show visitors that Assurr was an important and valued person at the estate, and who probably had rights of inheritance.
 Assurr is identified with Andsvarr (an allomorph of Özurr and Assur) who was commemorated by his daughter Guðlaug on U 328, and Guðlaug may be the same Guðlaug as the one who raised the runestones U 133 and U 141 in memory of her son Holmi who fell in Italy, and who would be Assur's son.